BBC iPlayer: Development

 On 16 October 2007, the BBC announced a strategic relationship with Adobe that would bring a limited streaming-only version of the iPlayer to Mac and Linux users and Windows users who cannot or do not wish to use the iPlayer download service, such as Windows 9x users.
 The streaming service was launched on 13 December 2007.
 Most programmes can be viewed for up to seven days after broadcast, unlike the thirty days provided by the download service.

 Since January 2008, iPlayer has supported Mozilla Firefox under the Microsoft Windows platform for downloading content.

-Before the iPlayer had even launched it was announced that the BBC, alongside ITV and Channel 4, was intending to launch a new video on-demand platform, provisionally named Kangaroo.
-It was intended that Kangaroo would complement the video on-demand services that these channels were already offering, including the iPlayer, by making programmes available once their 'catch-up' period had expired.
-The Kangaroo project was eventually abandoned after being blocked by the Competition Commission early in 2009.
+Before the iPlayer had even launched it was announced that the BBC, alongside ITV and Channel 4, was intending to launch a new video-on-demand platform, provisionally named Kangaroo.
+It was intended that Kangaroo would complement the video-on-demand services that these channels were already offering, including the iPlayer, by making programmes available once their 'catch-up' period had expired.
+The proposed Project Kangaroo service was conceived by Ashley Highfield and Ben McOwen Wilson with Highfield subsequently appointed CEO by the three broadcasters.
+The Kangaroo project was eventually abandoned and sold to Arqiva after being blocked by the Competition Commission early in 2009.

-Following a deal between the BBC and cable-television provider Virgin Media, the iPlayer service was made available through the provider's on-demand service.
+Following a deal between the BBC and cable television provider Virgin Media, the iPlayer service was made available through the provider's on-demand service.
 The cable service launched on 30 April 2008, and keeps the look and feel of the BBC iPlayer programme.

-In response to a Freedom of Information Act request, the BBC revealed that by 8 April 2008 the iPlayer had cost £6 million to develop.
+In response to a Freedom of Information Act request, the BBC revealed that by 8 April 2008, the iPlayer had cost £6 million to develop.

 On 23 August 2008, a new feature, Series Stacking, was announced.
 This feature was rolled out on 13 September 2008 and allowed viewers to watch previous programmes from selected series until the series had ended, with a limit of thirteen weeks after first broadcast.
 Not all programmes will form part of the stack, however.
 The BBC Trust permitted 15% of content to be offered as part of the stacking service; soaps, news bulletins and review-based programmes will not be stacked, nor programmes containing material of a legal nature, such as Crimewatch.